Engineering College of Engineering

 Academic Advising

-Advisors assigned to students are either part of the Engineering Student Services located in the Engineering Library or are in the student’s major department.
+Advisors assigned to students are either part of the Engineering Student Services located in Suite 505 on the fifth floor of Kiewit Hall or in the student’s major department.

 Student Responsibility